We have today (27 May 2020) published our Annual Statements for 2019 for higher education providers that are members of the OIA Scheme.

-The Annual Statements include information by provider on the number of complaints we received and the type and outcomes of complaints we considered in 2018.
-This year we have developed the Statements so that it is now possible to compare information from different years for each provider.
+The Annual Statements include information by provider on the number of complaints we received and the type and outcomes of complaints we considered in 2019.
 The Statements also include some information on providers’ engagement with us during the year.

 We publish this information to allow providers to look at their own record alongside that of similar providers.
 The Statements also mean that more information is available to the public about higher education complaints.

 Felicity Mitchell, Independent Adjudicator said:

 “Our Annual Statements can help providers, including their governing bodies, and student representative bodies to consider the provider’s record in handling complaints and appeals in a wider context.